|Home » About

 Unix was the big breakthrough of the 1970s, straight into a world dominated by rugged yet sluggish IBM mainframe systems.
 Unix made concepts such as 'stream of bytes' and 'hierarchical file system' commonplace.

 NeXTSTEP represents the by far most productive years in the career of Steve Jobs.
 Banished to 'Siberia' by an Apple CEO that refused to go away, Jobs finally set out to find the 'best of the best' and ultimately found it.
 His own estimation that NeXTSTEP was five years ahead of its time was woefully conservative: in many ways, NeXTSTEP is still far ahead of anything Apple are today prepared to offer.

-'macOS' 10.12 'Sierra' is today, unfortunately, a mess.
-And arguably is beyond repair.
-The total neglect of the core OS by an increasingly 'mobilised' Apple, together with a favouritism shown to designers who want only 'thinner thinner thinner', at the expense of engineers who'd rather have 'smarter smarter smarter', seems to add the right parenthesis to a period when Apple took the lead in market cap.
-And with Microsoft now entering the hardware market, 'Apples & lemons' can finally be compared, the only obstacle bring the eminently hackable 'Windows 10' that still uses 'C:\' and way too much 32-bit code.
+'macOS' of today is, unfortunately, arguably beyond repair.
+The total neglect of the core OS by an increasingly 'mobilised' Apple, together with a favouritism shown to designers who want only 'thinner thinner thinner', at the expense of engineers who'd rather have 'smarter smarter smarter', and led by a pale CEO who admits he doesn't understand why he needs a computer, seems to add the right parenthesis to a brief era when Apple took the lead in market cap.

 App Store, Gatekeeper

 Apple's App Store is an insult to ISVs, Gatekeeper is an insult to end users.
 End of.